-Westminster City Plan (November 2019)
+Westminster City Plan (2019-2040)

-- The Westminster Gity Plan includes both strategic and more detailed policies to manage the city and deliver Westminster's future sustainable development.
-As the most recent policies, these should be looked at first, alongside 'saved' policies from the Unitary Development Plan (UDP), which continue in force beside the Gity Plan.
-The current Gity Plan has also replaced a number of saved policies. - The Westminster City Plan is the most important document for reference by QPCC, as the Queen's Park Neighbourhood Plan's policies must be compliant with the City Plan policies.
+- 1.15 The Westminster City Plan includes both strategic and more detailed policies to manage the city and deliver Westminster's future sustainable development. - The Westminster City Plan is the most important document for reference by QPCC, as the Queen's Park Neighbourhood Plan's policies must be compliant with the City Plan policies.
 In addition, many of QPCC's objectives may already be addressed by existing WCC policy.
-Only issues which are not covered should be the focus of new or additional policy. - The strategic policies in the City Plan were prepared to ensure consistency with the National Planning Policy Framework (NPPF), which was published in March 2012 and updated in February 2019.
-They also take account of the London Plan.
-These strategic 'S' policies must be adhered to in neighbourhood plans.
-The detailed policies are also part of the City Plan, and neighbourhood plans should take account of these, in addition to the 'saved' UDP policies, which continue to play a role in the determination of planning applications. - 1.17 Westminster City Council additionally publishes Supplementary Planning Documents (SPDs) on various issues. - 1.18 Westminster City Gouncil approved the new City Plan in November 2019.
-Although at draft stage and under review by the Secretary of State, it is considered throughout this document.
+Only issues which are not covered should be the focus of new or additional policy. - 1.17 Westminster Gity Gouncil additionally publishes Supplementary Planning Documents (SPDs) on various issues. - The new London Plan was adopted in March 2021.